Legal Issues >

 - A spouse.

-- If you have been living with the abuser as husband and wife for six months of the twelve month period immediately prior to the application for the safety order.
+- If you have been living with the abuser as husband and wife prior to the application for the safety order.
 (Co-habiting couples)

 - If you are a parent of the abuser and the abuser is over 18 years of age and is not a dependent.